-So while most people clearly understand incompetence, too many fail to understand the competence difference when it comes to Project Management.
-From one of our presentations, and repeated in a June article, Closing the Gap, the Competence Difference is clear from the following scenarios:
+So while most people clearly understand incompetence, too many fail to understand competence when it comes to Project Management.
+From one of our presentations, and repeated in a June article, Closing the Gap, Competence is clear from the following scenarios:

 - Would you fly as a passenger in a plane piloted by two “Air Academy” graduates who passed their final exam, but have never taken off or landed a plane (not even in a simulator)?